-Budding artist and educator, flutist Lauren Zwonik has had the esteemed pleasure of being a distinguished clinician, soloist, and mentor in Jamaica, Switzerland, Zimbabwe and South Africa.
-In both countries she hosted several masterclasses, conducted community and academic ensembles and performed in seven solo recitals.
+Artist and educator, flutist Lauren Zwonik has had the esteemed pleasure of being a distinguished clinician, soloist, and mentor in Jamaica, Switzerland, Zimbabwe and South Africa.
+In all countries she hosted several masterclasses, conducted community and academic ensembles and performed in seven solo recitals.
 In Switzerland, Zwonik observed and later performed in the Fasnacht celebrated in the heart of the city of Basel.
+Due to the COVID-19 pandemic, Zwonik was unable to travel to Italy in summers 2020 and 2021 to Italy for her fellowship with the Cortona New Music Sessions.
+During 2022, Zwonik is scheduled to perform at the Mid-Atlantic Flute Convention, the 50th Anniversary National Flute Association, and lecture at the Puerto Rico Flute Symposium.

 As a soloist, Zwonik has won the 2020 West Virginia University Concerto Competition with the Martin Ballade for Flute and Orchestra that gave her the distinguished honor of performing with the WVU Symphony Orchestra as a prize soloist.
 She has also won first prize in the Great Composers Competition for the Concerto and European Composer competitions in 2018 and 2019, First Prize in the National Division II Opera Performance from the Crane School of Music’s 2017 performance of Aaron Copland’s Tenderland, and Second Prize in the Glory International Music Competition for both Professional Jury and Teacher Jury Choice Awards in 2018.
 In 2013, Zwonik won the senior soloist competition and performed